For Accepted SPARK Students

 Check-in and Orientation

 Check-in for SPARK will be held on the Main Green, at the corner of George and Brown Streets.
 Be sure to leave time to find on-street parking, which can be scarce on College Hill.

 Students are required to arrive on campus between 9am and 1pm on the Sunday before their program starts.
 Students will be directed to the check-in location where they will receive their residence hall room keys, Brown I.D. card, orientation schedule, and a campus information packet.

 Although students should make every effort to plan their travel to Brown based on a Sunday arrival, procedures are in place to accommodate Saturday arrival for those students who are arriving from long distances and need to work around flight schedules.
 There is a $150 early arrival fee for students arriving on Saturday.
 Permission for early arrival must be requested and approved in advance of the program.
 If a student meets the early arrival criteria due to long-distance travel, please complete the online request form.
-SPARK students will be placed in their own rooms on Saturday night.

 Tours for students and their families will be given at 10am, 11am, and 12 noon.

 Orientation for students and their families is held on Sunday, July 6th after students check in.
 An orientation for parents only will be given at 1:30pm.
 Parents will have an opportunity to meet program staff and the professional live-in Residence Director.
 During this time, the Residential Advisors will meet with students separately and lead ice breaker activities and review program expectations.

 Parents will have an opportunity to say goodbye to their students after the orientation session and should plan to depart campus by 2:30pm.